All you need to know about a geo-environmental risk study: get a quick and efficient assessment

 Phase 2: Intrusive site investigation

-If the desk study suggests potential environmental or geotechnical risks, an intrusive site investigation or geotechnical assessment is conducted.
-This involves:
+If the desk study, site walkover and preliminary risk assessment suggests potential risk, such as environmental or geotechnical issues, an intrusive site investigation or geotechnical assessment is conducted.
+The phase 2 ground investigation involves:

-- Soil and groundwater sampling: collecting samples from various depths and locations for laboratory analysis.
+- Soil and groundwater sampling: a ground investigation to collect samples from various depths and locations for laboratory analysis for potential contaminants.
 Trial pits may be dug to assess ground conditions in a cost effective way.
-Gas and groundwater monitoring wells may be installed or open hole boreholes for investigating coal workings.
+Gas and groundwater monitoring wells may be installed or open hole boreholes for investigating coal workings and mine entries to complete a coal mining risk assessment.

-- Geotechnical testing: assessing soil stability, compaction, and bearing capacity to determine suitability for construction.
+- Geotechnical testing: assessing soil stability, compaction, and bearing capacity to determine suitability for construction on potentially contaminated land.
+This step will vary depending on individual site requirements.

 - Chemical analysis: testing for contaminants such as hydrocarbons, heavy metals, asbestos, and volatile organic compounds.